Security Policy

 Issue triage

-Notifications are received by the OMC and OTC.
-We engage resources within OpenSSL to start the investigation and prioritisation.
-We may work in private with individuals who are not on the OMC or OTC as well as other organisations and our employers where we believe this can help with the issue investigation, resolution, or testing.
+We may work in private with individuals who are not part of the SRT as well as other organisations where we believe this can help with the issue investigation, resolution, or testing.

 Threat Model